 Getting a bachelor’s degree is the first step in the career path you’ll be following if you plan to practice accounting in the future.
 As a student, you will take coursework that will provide training in the generally accepted accounting principles (GAAP), asset management, accounting systems and financial technology, how to balance a ledger, reviewing value and trends, budget management, differences between privately held and publicly traded companies, documentation, and more.

-You’ll need to have a bachelor’s degree at minimum to be eligible to sit for the CPA exam, which can boost both your salary and your job security.
+You’ll need to have an undergraduate degree at minimum to be eligible to sit for the CPA certification examination, which can prove you have the abilities to boost both your salary and your job security.
 Many employers prefer their accountants, controller, and finance consultants to have completed upper level graduate studies in the field, and this instruction is the cornerstone on which you’ll build your learning.
 Higher level positions you might hold with more study and skill development include accounts receivable and payable, managerial accounting, financial accountant, securities investment, asset management, controller, and more.

 Bachelor’s degree programs in accounting, in general, consists of 120 semester hours, some of which are spent taking specialized accounting and business courses.
 At the end of their degree, students in the United States are expected to have a working professional knowledge of the following subjects:

 A bachelor’s degree in accounting also requires a certain number of credit hours in non-accounting curricula.
 It may be helpful to choose courses that will set you apart from the competition such as English, computer science, marketing, leadership, or data and business analytics.

 For students who are still in high school, it’s important to prepare for each challenging class you’ll have to pass by taking honors and/or college level courses whenever possible.
 Higher-level math classes are especially important when it comes to giving you a leg up on your bachelor’s degree or hiring while you work to complete a degree.

-Why Would I Want a Bachelor of Science in Accounting?
+Why Would I Want or Need a Bachelor of Science in Accounting?